 Common Mistakes To Avoid While Diagnosing The P0440 Code

 While the gas cap is often the cause of P0440, don’t just replace the cap and assume that will fix the problem.
-Still scan the system to make sure the code is cleared and run a full diagnostic if it comes up again.
+Still, scan the system to ensure the code is cleared and run a full diagnostic if it comes up again.

 What Should You Do To Fix The Code P0440?

 Don’t forget to clear trouble codes and scan your car again after every repair.
 This step will let you know if you’ve fixed the problem or if you need to continue with your repairs.